What We

 Feel free to use the communication card in our app, text "Welcome" to 972.449.4393, or visit with someone at any of our Welcome Desks.
 These connection points help us serve you better and get information if you have questions, need prayer, or are interested in any of our events or resources.
 Ministers and volunteers are available and happy to meet you and answer any questions you may have.

 Maybe you have questions about spiritual life, faith, or baptism.
 Perhaps you're trying to meet and connect with others or find a place to volunteer.
-Maybe you'd like to meet Pastor Chad and learn more about what we believe as a church, or you might even be interested in church membership.
-If so, you are invited to attend the next session of First Steps with Pastor Chad.
+Maybe you'd like to meet the FBC Allen staff and learn more about what we believe as a church, or you might even be interested in church membership.
+If so, you are invited to attend the next Discover FBC Allen session.

-In this small gathering, our Senior Pastor, Chad Selph, will share how to best connect in the most important way to you.
-He'll share his story and the vision for what we're passionate about at FBC Allen, and he will point you toward the following steps on your journey.
+In this small gathering, our staff will share how to best connect with you in the most important way.
+We will share our stories and the vision for what we're passionate about at FBC Allen and will point you toward the following steps on your journey.

 Our goal is to bring people to come to know Jesus and move people to live a life devoted to Jesus, our church family, and the mission of teaching how to bring others to follow Christ.
 We are committed to being intentional in sharing the good news of Jesus Christ.
 This is just the tip of the iceberg.
 Explore more about who we are, our values, and our foundational statements and beliefs.